Cycling with babies and toddlers: everything you need to get started

 If you’ve got a very little one, you might be interested in our post that answers the questions, can I cycle with my baby in a sling or baby carrier?

-If you’re still not sure, then be sure to check out our handy carrying kids by bike questionnaire, as it can help you narrow down your options.
+If you’re still not sure, then be sure to check out our handy guide to carrying kids by bike, complete with a questionnaire to help you narrow down your options.

 If this sounds like the best option for you, check out our guide to the best front bike seats for toddlers and young children.

-A parent cycling with a toddler in a front-mounted bike seat, seen from the side and up close
+Cycling with babies and toddlers: A mum cycling with a toddler in a front-mounted bike seat, seen from the front, riding towards the camera

-A young toddler wrapped up to keep warm and wearing a bike helmet, strapped into a rear-mounted bike seat
+Cycling with babies and toddlers: A dad and his young toddler wearing a bike helmet, strapped into a rear-mounted bike seat

 Another option would be to have a seat mounted to the rear of the bike, so your child is sat behind you.
 These are also suitable for 9 months and up, and can be a better option if you’ve got drop bars or don’t want to be too cramped up front.